ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

-# Higher-Order Functions
+# Functional Programming & Higher-Order Functions

-#### Please Clone this Repository Locally

 ## Learning Objectives

+- Explain the idea of programming paradigms
+- Highlight advantages of functional programming
 - Identify the benefits of pure functions and avoiding side effects
-- Define immutability and how it relates to pure functions
+- Define the concepts of state and immutability
-- Explain what recursion is and why we use it
-- Explain the concepts of first class and higher order functions
+- Explain the benefits of higher order functions
-- Use `filter`, `map`, `reduce`, `sort`
+- Implement `filter`, `map`, `reduce`, `sort` and other higher order functions

-## Framing
+## Framing (5 minutes)

 Programming at it's most basic level is the process developers undergo to instruct a computer to perform a task.
 But there are a number of programmatic approaches that can be taken to enable your computer to solve a specific problem.
 We call these approaches **programming paradigms.**